Bo0zehound77/LBtweakscollection/README.md

 **Buildings** - Resources (with manor) up to level 24.

+**speedups** enable for research and buildings.
 When your resource buildings are level 24, your leader will be approx lvl 57.

+**Finally** enable building of rss buildings to lvl 25, enable autopurchase of gold hammer in the gem tab.

 Now it can be already moved to your main guild/ rss guild.
 Enable rss talents , disable gathering, enable shield all the time.
 Even now, follow no mass bot guilds.
 The best is to store bots in guild with actual players.
 Your accounts will now hype about 1.5m (3m for food) + 300k gold/hour.

-**Finally** enable building of rss buildings to lvl 25, enable autopurchase of gold hammer in the gem tab.

 ####